MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 1. Scope the provider service principal to use the appropriate RBAC controls.

-1. Create a Service Bus triggered function to read a message off a Service Bus message queue and place a message into another queue.
+1. Create a Service Bus triggered function to read a message from a Service Bus message queue and place a message into another queue.
 For demo purposes, this flow is optimal to test the functionality.

 1. Create a system-assigned managed identity for the Service Bus triggered function.